 In 2016 several people that were in the sales organization at AFP left and stole all of the drawings of the new AFP power hammer.
 ST was essentially the “Trading Company” (sales organization) and they found a small company (Jia Hua) to manufacture the parts.
-ST not only stole the drawings and design, they also tried to confuse the market by naming their company Anyang ST and put on their front page of their website “We are the real Anyang Power Hammer Manufacturer”.
+ST not only stole the drawings and design, they also tried to confuse the market by naming their company Anyang ST and put on the front page of their website “We are the real Anyang Power Hammer Manufacturer”.
 They also stole pictures of hammers and presses in my shop and used them on their website.
 My website has always been www.anyangusa.net ST has now registered www.anyangusa.com as their website... trying to confuse customers.

 From the beginning, it was clear that there was Intellectual Property theft involved.
-AFP worked with the government and finally received a ruling against Jai Hua that included a fine, firing the people who originally came from AFP, admittance of theft, promise to stop making hammers for ST, and a public apology.
+AFP worked with the government and finally received a ruling against Jai Hua that included a fine, firing the people who originally came from AFP, the admittance of theft, promise to stop making hammers for ST, and a public apology.
 There is currently an ongoing investigation into the ex-AFP employees.

 ST or others may try to find another manufacturer for power hammers but if they use the same design (external or internal specifications), they will again be the subject of potential government action.

 When buying power hammers (or other equipment) from China, Turkey, India, or other countries, I offer the following advice:

 1. Make sure that you are buying from the real manufacturer and not a trading company.

 2. Research the history of the company.
 Many companies come and go in China.
 There are many power hammer brands (Wolf, Striker, and others) that are no longer in business.